 - Earning the Southwest Companion Pass: Timing and FAQ from One Mile at a Time

 There are many gurus who are predicting the addition of Hawaii to the Southwest route map may result in fundamental changes to the companion pass.
-That is probably true long term, but I think the companion pass as we know it is a safe bet for 2018 and probably also 2019 too.
+That is probably true long term, but I think the companion pass as we know it is a safe bet well into 2019 at least.

 Are you excited about Southwest flights to Hawaii?
 Share your thoughts and plans in the comments.